Massachusetts Injury Verdicts and Settlements

 Massachusetts Personal Injury Statute of Limitations

-The statute of limitations in personal injury malpractice or accident claim in Massachusetts is three years.
-The statute of limitations is a usually hard deadline to file a lawsuit.
+The statute of limitations in Massachusetts for personal injury, malpractice, or accident claims is three years.
+This is usually a hard deadline for filing a lawsuit.

 Massachusetts Minors Have Longer Deadline to Sue

 Minors have a longer statute of limitations for minors bringing birth injury or medical malpractice claims.
-The deadline to sue for minors is three years from the date the cause of action accrues, or until age nine years for minors who are less than six years of age at the time the cause of action accrues.
+The deadline to sue for minors is three years from the date the cause of action accrues or until age nine years for minors under six years of age at the time the cause of action accrues.
 There is also a hard statute of repose of seven years from the date of the act or omission that caused the injury.

 The deadline for other tort claims – such as a car accident lawsuits – is even longer.
 In these cases, the victim has until her 21st birthday.